Not Just Another Recession

 These shifts in the international financial landscape make it less likely that Sri Lankan–style crises will spread across the developing world this year.
 But there is one additional complicating factor: growing friction between China and the West.
 Western-backed financial institutions do not want their financial support to developing countries—whether in the form of cheap loans or debt relief—to go toward servicing Chinese debts.
 Nor does China want to bail out Western bondholders and commercial banks; its debt restructuring talks with Sri Lanka have made no progress since the government there approached the IMF for a program.
 This has not proved fatal in the Sri Lankan case, since Chinese debt accounts for only about ten percent of the country’s foreign debt and an even smaller share of the debt that must be serviced this year.
 But elsewhere in the developing world, suspicions between Chinese and Western lenders could complicate debt restructuring talks, especially because China is not always transparent about its lending.

 To ensure that economic headwinds and rising interest rates do not ignite additional debt crises in the near future, more countries will have to follow the example of Pakistan and seek help from international financial institutions before it is too late (and then follow through on their commitments to make necessary reforms, even when doing so is painful).
 These countries will have to build domestic political support for necessary reforms and stay the course for several years.
-For their part, official creditors—whether Chinese, American, or European—will need to give developing countries enough of a financial cushion that they can gradually phase in reforms.
-They will also need to set their geopolitical squabbles aside and focus on the needs of at-risk countries.
+For their part, official creditors—whether American, Chinese, or European—will need to give developing countries enough of a financial cushion that they can gradually phase in reforms.
+Creditors will also need to set their geopolitical squabbles aside and focus on the needs of at-risk countries.

 Sri Lanka’s debt crisis was the result of bad economic policies, an unwillingness to make hard decisions, and to a lesser degree, tensions between China and the West.
 Most developing countries have at least some of these risk factors.
 If they can commit to making necessary reforms, invite international financial institutions to come to the rescue, and maintain an even-handed approach to negotiations with their creditors, they are likely to weather the storm.
 If not, the number of defaults in the developing world will mount.